Snakybo/Clicked/README.md

 ### Configure binding load conditions

 You can configure the exact load conditions on a per-target basis, through this interface you can specify the exact requirements that have to be met for this binding to activate.
-For example you can confiugre a binding to only load when a talent has been selected, when you're in war mode, or when you're in a specific shapeshift form.
+For example you can configure a binding to only load when a talent has been selected, when you're in war mode, or when you're in a specific shapeshift form.

 A full list of all available load conditions: